dm82m/hassio-addons/neolink/README.md

    - For configuration please follow [these](https://github.com/QuantumEntangledAndy/neolink#configuration) instructions.
    - Sample config file can be found [here](https://raw.githubusercontent.com/QuantumEntangledAndy/neolink/master/sample_config.toml).
 4. Start the add-on and check the log output.
+5. The log level defaults to `INFO`.
+You can set it to error, warn, info, or debug.
+Most users can leave it at info, but debug can be helpful if you have issues.

 <!--